RichardLitt/cabin-porn/README.md

 You may also need to install bs4 and requests.
 To do so, run: `sudo pip install requests beautifulsoup4`.

+If you plan to use the large image flag, you will need to install `pillow`.
+This is complicated.
+I would suggest installing the [source file](https://pypi.python.org/pypi/Pillow/2.6.1) and running `python setup.py install`.

 _Requirements_: Python 2.7+, Mac OSX Mavericks

 ###Automate